Find a Clinical Trial

 The internationally recognized oncology experts within Miami Cancer Institute at Baptist Health South Florida’s robust Clinical Trials Program combine the best of clinical research with the best of patient care.

-Clinical trials offer hopeOrganized around nine cancer-specific research groups and led by internationally renowned oncology researcher and Deputy Director/Chief Scientific Officer Miguel Villalona-Calero, M.D., the Cancer Institute’s Clinical Research Program is designed to focus on breakthrough research, discoveries and therapies.
+Clinical trials offer hopeOrganized around nine cancer-specific research groups, the Cancer Institute’s Clinical Research Program is designed to focus on breakthrough research, discoveries and therapies.

 The oncologic specialists are members of one of nine tumor site teams, and each Cancer Institute team is led by a dedicated physician and supported by highly trained clinical research staff.
 The Clinical Trials Office also supports these teams with centralized business operations and quality assurance measures.